charleennewland/blog/operational_excellence_pt2.md

 1. More time for management to concentrate on larger projects
 2. Process streamlining benefits both employees and customers
 3. Employees who practise operational excellence are more productive
-4. Reduced Waste is the result of operational excellence
+4. Operational excellence results in reduced waste
 5. Increase ROI & Profit Margins

 We have now examined both continuous improvement and operational excellence.
 Continuous improvement focuses on the use of tools or a collection of tools and concepts (lean, total quality management, six sigma, and just in time) to eliminate waste and decrease non-value added activities on a continuous basis.
 Operational excellence, in contrast to continuous improvement, integrates improvement concepts into the company's culture.